-Mamas Don't Let Your Babies
+Mamas Don't Let Your

-Grow Up to Be Cowboys
+Babies Grow Up to Be Cowboys

-Written by Ed and Patsy Bruce
+Written Ed and Patsy Bruce

 Recorded by Frank McKinnon